darrensexton/Frontend-arcade-game/README.md

 Each diamond is worth 50 points.

-Reaching the water is woth 100 points.
+Reaching the water is worth 100 points.

 You have four lives.